 Where is Kratom Legal (or Illegal) in the United States?

-Kratom is a tropical tree grown in Southeast Asia, and its leaves have been used for centuries by locals as a natural remedy for pain, a sedative, to aid focus, and for a sense of well-being.
+Kratom is a tropical tree grown in Southeast Asia, and its leaves have been used for centuries by locals as a natural remedy for pain, a sedative, aid focus, and a sense of well-being.

 In this article, we will answer these questions:

 - Where is Kratom legal (or illegal) in the U.S.?

 - In which states is Kratom legal, but with restrictions?

 - How old do you have to be to buy Kratom?

 - What is the KCPA, and which states have implemented this?